Zhu algebras of superconformal vertex algebras: Introduction

 \subsection{Huang's formulation of Zhu algebra}

-As explained in the previous \cref{ss:intro:A}, the original definition of the Zhu algebra $A(V)$ requires the vertex algebra $V$ to be a VOA, i.e., it must possess a conformal vector and a $\bbZ_{\ge0}$-grading.
-The twisted Zhu algebra $\Zhu_H(V)$ introduced by De Sole and Kac \cite{DK} still requires $V$ to have a grading and a Hamiltonian $H$.
+As explained in \cref{ss:intro:A}, the original definition of the Zhu algebra $A(V)$ requires the vertex algebra $V$ to be a VOA, that is, it must possess a conformal vector and a $\bbZ_{\ge0}$-grading.
+The twisted Zhu algebra $\Zhu_H(V)$ introduced by De Sole and Kac \cite{DK} also requires $V$ to have a grading and a Hamiltonian $H$.